What is Ashtanga Yoga?

-Arrive for class on time, allowing enough time to sign in and set up your practice space.
-Doors open 10-15 minutes before the practice session begins.
+Arrive for class on time.
+Doors open 10 minutes before the practice session begins.
 Doors are locked 2-3 minutes after practice begins.

 What should I wear?

-Wear comfortable clothing?less is better.
+Wear comfortable clothing you can move in.
 Nothing too baggy.

 Please do not wear any perfume, cologne, after shave, etc. Just like natural body odors, these artificial odors will be intensified by the heat of the practice.
 Some students who come to the studio are very sensitive to chemicals.